- Educating yourself

 Thyroid Docuseries – The Thyroid Secret is a 9-part documentary series, featuring 100 brilliant experts and 64 courageous thyroid patients.
 It dispels the myths of thyroid disease and unravels the true path to healing.

 One of the most common questions I receive from readers is regarding finding practitioners that can help them on their health journeys.
 Here is a Practitioner Database submitted by my readers!
 Please feel free to submit a practitioner if you have had success with your own clinician.

-- Ulta Labs for blood testing – This lab allows patients to self-order labs and the labs are then reimbursed on insurance (if your plan participates – be sure to check with your insurance first!)
-Some of the most important labs I recommend are:
+- Ulta Labs – Via this channel, you can self-order labs, and the labs are then reimbursed on insurance (if your plan participates – be sure to check with your insurance first!)

 Optimizing Thyroid Hormones

 While Synthroid continues to be one of the most commonly prescribed drugs year after year, it’s not always the best drug for each thyroid patient!
 I recommend working with a clinician that can help you get the right types of thyroid hormones for YOU, whether that’s T4 therapy, T3 therapy, natural desiccated thyroid (NDT) or compounded thyroid.